Does meditation make time go faster or slower?

 2: If you want to have more awareness and appreciation of the past moments of your life, live mindfully.
 This will create more “episodes” (awareness of individual moments in a certain timeframe).
 These increased “episodes” will increase your sense of time when you look back.

 3: The best meditations to make time stop are ones that create selflessness.
 These are any techniques that, unlike mindfulness, make you lose sense of self.
-These include transcendental meditations and meditation on emptiness.
+These include transcendental meditations and meditations on emptiness.

 *Based on research published in the International Journal for the Study of Chan Buddhism and Human Civilization